collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git pull <remote-name>/<branch-name>
 $ git merge --abort

-Remote name can be the assigned name or a URL
+Remote name can be the assigned name or a URL (Can push to <remote-name> or URL)
 $ git push <remote-name> <branch-name>
 $ git push <remote-name> <local-branch-name>:<remote-branch-name>